laristra/portage/doc/high_level_distribution.md

 data distribution because each material acts like it's own mini-mesh.
 All multimaterial data is assumed to exist on the same set of cells, so the multimaterial cell data is shared between fields.
-This implies that if a material exists in a cell, all field values must be known for that material in that cell.
+This implies that if a material exists in a cell, all multi-material field values must be known for that material in that cell.
 Distributing multimaterial field data requires sending for each partition the number of materials, the material ids, the number of cells having each material, the cell ids, then finally the data itself.
 Just as with